thu-ml/tianshou/docs/01_tutorials/04_tictactoe.rst

 - The action model we use is an instance of :class:`~tianshou.utils.net.common.Net`, essentially a multi-layer perceptron with the ReLU activation function;
 - The network model is passed to a :class:`~tianshou.policy.DQNPolicy`, where actions are selected according to both the action mask and their Q-values;
-- The opponent can be either a random agent :class:`~tianshou.policy.RandomPolicy` that randomly chooses an action from legal actions, or it can be a pre-trained :class:`~tianshou.policy.DQNPolicy` allowing learned agents to play with themselves.
+- The opponent can be either a random agent :class:`~tianshou.policy.MARLRandomPolicy` that randomly chooses an action from legal actions, or it can be a pre-trained :class:`~tianshou.policy.DQNPolicy` allowing learned agents to play with themselves.

 Both agents are passed to :class:`~tianshou.policy.MultiAgentPolicyManager`, which is responsible to call the correct agent according to the ``agent_id`` in the observation. :class:`~tianshou.policy.MultiAgentPolicyManager` also dispatches data to each agent according to ``agent_id``, so that each agent seems to play with a virtual single-agent environment.